tractr/traxion/apps/docs/docs/how-to/file-storage/file-storage-on-aws-s3.md

 :::info Other file manipulations

 The NestJS `FileStorageService` uses the Minio javascript client and extends it, making all the Minio client methods available for custom operations as well.
-For more information, please refer to the [Minio] documentation (https://min.io/docs/minio/linux/developers/javascript/API.html).
+For more information, please refer to the [Minio documentation](https://min.io/docs/minio/linux/developers/javascript/API.html).

 :::